Human sexuality topics

 As with most topics related to human sexuality, the opinions of conservatives and liberals differ greatly:

-- Many religious and social conservatives believe that a newborn's gender is determined by their genital organs; that their birth is registered on their birth certificate accordingly, and that their gender continues unchanged through the rest of their life.
+- Many religious and social conservatives believe that a newborn's gender is determined by their genital organs; that their gender is registered on their birth certificate accordingly, and that their gender continues unchanged through the rest of their life.
 Once a baby boy, always a male; once a baby girl, always a female.
-Conservatives often refer to people who identify themselves as transgender to be "gender confused," and that therapy and prayer can cure a transgender person's internal conflicts.
+Conservatives often refer to people who identify themselves as transgender to be "gender confused," and that believe that therapy and/or prayer can cure a transgender person's internal conflicts.

 - Many religious and social liberals consider gender to be a much more complex phenomenon: